bogomirov/glx-dock-bluebird-theme/README.md

 Bluebird Glx-Dock Theme
 =======================================================================

 **Sometimes even little things can make a difference.
-With the Bluebird theme for Glx-Dock you can add a little punch to your professional Linux desktop, that makes it even more useful and enjoyable.**
+With the Bluebird theme for Glx-Dock you can add a little punch to your professional *NIX desktop, that makes it even more useful and enjoyable.**

 Bluebird theme for Glx-Dock (aka Cairo-Dock) has been carefully designed to bridge the best of many worlds: